All Episodes

 Can you imagine that?

-The reality is that nearly half of Detroit water and sewage customers can't pay their bills.
+Certrice Garner of the Detroit Water and Sewage Department said, the reality is that nearly half of Detroit water and sewage customers can't pay their bills.

-They've lobbied the UN to step up and take action.
+And so they have, they've lobbied the UN to step up and take action.

-Anybody want to take a guess as to why the average monthly water bill in Detroit is 75 versus 40 in the rest of the country.
+Anybody want to take a guess as to why the average monthly water bill in Detroit is $75 versus $40 in the rest of the country?

 What would you say is the explanation for this?